aelfric/ncfl-livedocs/cx.md

 - Everyone (competitors and judges) should be in competition rooms no later than 10 minutes before the round is scheduled to start.
 Contact tab if anyone is missing at start time
-- Evidence Sharing: the Affirmative/Pro team should create a Room on
-  <https://speechdrop.net/> for evidence sharing during the round.
-- The Room Code should be: the Round Number + P + Your Assigned Room Number (e.g., Round 1 in Policy in Room 12 = “1P12”)
+- Evidence Sharing: Students should be prepared to share, electronically or by paper, any evidence they read in the round with their opponent and the judge.
+  If you want to share evidence online, it should be done using
+  <https://share.tabroom.com/>.
+A link to the sharing space for the round will
+  be sent to each debater through the pairing

 ### Judges